 At the U of A, we are committed to encouraging Aboriginal Students in their work towards a degree.
 Aboriginal students have been under-represented in higher education in Canada, thus our policy is aimed at increasing opportunity, with the goal of our Aboriginal student population being representative of the public we serve.
 For more information on Admission of Aboriginal Students refer to the U of A Calendar.

-For additional information and the most up-to-date admission requirements, please see §15 of the University Calendar.
+For additional information and the most up-to-date admission requirements, please see admission requirements by faculty in the University Calendar.